• Skip to primary navigation

 If the ambient temperature range is exceeded the vulnerable components could be active micro-electronic components which become unstable at high temperatures.
 The solder used to mount the electronic components might melt causing short circuits or an integral cable used to terminate the electrical connection could be compromised if the recommended ambient temperature limits are exceeded.

-• One transmitter for measuring steam temperature to 150°C and pressure to 4kg/cm² g
+• All-In-One transmitter for measuring steam temperature to 150°C and pressure to 4kg/cm² g

 Primary Sidebar